dgraph-io/cloud-docs/content/advanced-queries.md

 ## Authentication

-All the APIs documented here require an API token for access.
-Please see [Authentication](/admin/authentication) if you would like to create a new API token.
+The APIs documented here all require an API token for access.
+To learn how to create an API token, please see [Authentication](/admin/authentication).

 ### HTTP

 You can query your backend with DQL using your cluster's `/query` endpoint.
-As an example, if your GraphQL endpoint is `https://frozen-mango-42.us-west-2.aws.cloud.dgraph.io/graphql`, then the admin endpoint for the schema is at `https://frozen-mango.us-west-2.aws.cloud.dgraph.io/query`.
+As an example, if your GraphQL endpoint is `https://frozen-mango-42.us-west-2.aws.cloud.dgraph.io/graphql`, then the admin endpoint for the schema is `https://frozen-mango.us-west-2.aws.cloud.dgraph.io/query`.

-This endpoint works identically to Dgraph's [/query](https://dgraph.io/docs/query-language/) endpoint, with the additional constraint of requiring authentication, as described in the Authentication section above.

-You may also access the [`/mutate`](https://dgraph.io/docs/mutations/) and `/commit` endpoints.
+You can also access the [`/mutate`](https://dgraph.io/docs/mutations/) and `/commit` endpoints.

 For example, let's say you have the following GraphQL schema: